MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 ### misty.GetLogFile

-Obtains the robot's most recent log files.
-Note that log file data is stored for a maximum of 7 days.
+Obtains log file data for the current date.

 **Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
-By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_<COMMAND>`.
+By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_GetLogFile()`.
 For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-ii/coding-misty/local-skill-architecture/#-quot-get-quot-data-callbacks).

 ```JavaScript
 // Syntax